stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 Bayesian data analysis.
 Discussion on levels of analysis.

-Homework: Exercises on Bayesian data analysis.
+Homework: Exercises on Bayesian data analysis, also work on project proposals (see below).

 <!--[Mini-project](https://probmods.org/v2/chapters/mini-projects.html#explaining-away) -->